heidi37/bird-journal/README.md

 The .env file is where you hide secrets and keys that should not be exposed to the public.

 ### MongoDB & Mongoose
-I learned about connecting to MongoDB.
+I learned about connecting to MongoDB and Mongoose to simplify access the database.

-I had issues because my database collection had a different name than what I was calling it in my app.

 I learned how to use different names for your collections inside the application.